I can't hear in this background noise - unbalanced hearing

 Background noise can be a major problem when one conversation can't easily be distinguished from another or from the background noise.

 A common cause is unbalanced hearing which occurs when the two ears hear differently in some way.
-This may be because there is a different level of deafness in the two ears.
+This may be because there is a different degree of deafness in the two ears.

 Suitably adjusted hearing aids in two ears rather than one can sometimes improve matters, but for me and for countless other deaf people, unbalanced hearing has to be lived with because one or both ears are damaged.